mgastner/cartogram-cpp/README.md

 ## Development

 We manage dependencies with a Python virtual environment and Conan 2.
 The project uses Clang with C++20 support.
-Please ensure that Python 3.10 or later and a Clang++ compiler with C++20 support are installed before proceeding.
+Please ensure that Python 3.10 or later and a Clang++ (preferably Clang 20) compiler with C++20 support are installed before proceeding.

 ### Linux and macOS